Strengthening organizations that drive local development

-The program provides funds to assist organizations and local and regional economic development groups to further the goals of WEDC in its efforts to foster an advanced economic development network within the state of Wisconsin.
+Wisconsin’s Capacity Building Grant Program is designed to further the Wisconsin Economic Development Corporation’s efforts to foster an advanced economic development network within the state of Wisconsin.

-- Local or regional assessments of the economic competitiveness of the area (e.g. workforce, infrastructure, sustainability, export capacity and competitiveness)
+- Local or regional assessments of the economic competitiveness of the area (e.g., workforce, infrastructure, sustainability) that will result in a third-party certification

 - The extent to which the problem has been approached through regional collaboration with other economic development groups and other local jurisdictions

 - The extent to which the project will provide impact to smaller communities/rural areas of Wisconsin

 - The financial need demonstrated by the applicant